+34. The most harmful substances, contained in exhaust gases which could enter into the vehicle cabin are Nitrogen monoxide, Nitrogen dioxide, and Carbon monoxide.

-29. However, due to the different levels of development, different regional cultures, and the costs associated with interior emission control technology, the regulatory stringency is expected to be different from region to region for the foreseeable future.
-The setting of interior emission limit values, therefore, is not part of this recommendation for the time being.
+35. However, due to the different levels of development, different regional cultures, and the costs associated with interior air quality control technology, the regulatory stringency is expected to be different from region to region for the foreseeable future.
+The setting of interior emission concentration limit values, therefore, is not part of this recommendation for the time being.
 These substances limit values will be set by Contracting Parties depending on their situation.

-9. Transportation and storage conditions
+7. Transportation and storage conditions for the purpose of emissions from interior materials

-30. The VIAQ test is easily affected by test environment, such as transportation conditions, storage conditions, temperature, humidity, and cabin ventilation.
+36. The VIAQ test is easily affected by test environment, such as transportation conditions, storage conditions, temperature, humidity, and cabin ventilation.
 In new vehicles, the concentration of substances is gradually decreased over time.
 Therefore, it is important to set the conditions to reduce the flexibilities in the test procedures.
 The vehicle has to be taken out of transportation mode and needs to be switched into customer mode prior to testing.